 The name 'General' is given to the 1926 strike as all members of the 'Triple Alliance' (coal, railway and transport workers) decided to strike together at the same time.
 After WW1 (1914-1918) there was an economic slump - many men lost their jobs or had their wages reduced.
+The workers had been inspired by the growth in trade union power in the early 20th century, so decided to go on strike to protect their wages and working conditions

 This eventually led to the General Strike in 1926.
 Although the strike did begin peacefully things did become violent and violent clashes broke out between striking workers and the police.
 The TUC (Trade Union Congress - which was in charge of all unions) began to worry about the strike becoming violent, they felt as though they were losing control of the situation.
 Therefore, the TUC decided to do a deal with the government and mine owners to get the strikers back to work; the strike ended on May 13th.

-However, the agreement made between the TUC and government never happened; many of the strikers were 'blacklisted' (put on a list as 'troublemakers') and were unable to find work.
+Many of the leaders of the strike were 'blacklisted' (not employed by businesses) and struggled to find work.
+The government response, led by Winston Churchill, showed that an organised government could withstand a national strike, so it weakened the power of the trade unions which had grown over the previous 100 years.
 The strike showed how strong the unions were in the 1920s, but the power of unions went up and down, until it peaked in the 1980s.

-C: Margaret Thatcher Vs the Unions, 1984/5: After WW2 the relationship between the government and unions changed again; the Labour Party became the party that represented unions' rights.
+C: Margaret Thatcher Vs the Unions, 1984/5:

+After WW2 the relationship between the government and unions changed again; the Labour Party became the party that represented unions' rights.
 The unions became so powerful that they were able to go on strike and secure better pay throughout the 1960s and 70s, until Margaret Thatcher became the first female Prime Minister in 1979.
 Thatcher was a Conservative, and a radical opponent of the unions; she believed that the unions had become too powerful and in 1984/5 'went to war' with the miners.

 The 1984/5 miners' strike was in response to Thatcher's proposed closure of working mines, mainly in the north of England.
 Similar to 1926, the strike became violent and divided families: those who believe in the strike and those who believed that Thatcher's plans could not be stopped.
 Arthur Scargill was the leader of the NUM (National Union of Miners) who viewed Thatcher as the enemy of working class people; he regularly argued with Thatcher over the closure of mines.

-Eventually, the strikers were defeated and the miners returned to work.
+Eventually, the strikers were defeated, and the miners returned to work.
 The major consequence of the defeat of the miners was the rise of unemployment in northern towns (such as Barnsley) that had been ex 'pit towns'.
+This represented a decline in the power of workers and showed the government could control Trade Unions if they needed to.